apache/mesos/docs/authorization.md

 }
 ```

-Principal `foo` can register frameworks with the `analytics` and `ads` roles
+Principal `foo` can register frameworks subscribed to the `analytics` and
-and no other role.
-Any other principal (or framework without a principal) can
+`ads` roles and no other role.
+Any other principal (or framework without
-register frameworks with any role.
+a principal) can register frameworks subscribed to any roles.

 ```json
 {